burlinson/AI/_posts/2026-03-07-Synthetic-Data.md

 ---
+cover-img: /assets/img/Synthetic.webp
+subtitle: The Rise of Synthetic Data
+tags:
+  - Synthetic Data
+  - AI
 layout: post
+author: Tony Burlinson
+date: 2026-03-07T00:00:00.000Z
 title: Synthetic Data
-subtitle: The Rise of Synthetic Data
-date: 2026-03-07
-cover-img: /assets/img/Synthetic.webp
 share-img: /assets/img/Synthetic.webp
 show-thumbnail: false
-tags:
-  - Synthetic Data
-  - AI
 comments: fasle
 mathjax: false
-author: Tony Burlinson
 ---
-As AI systems grow more capable, one force is quietly and radically reshaping how they learn: Synthetic Data.
+As AI systems grow more capable, one force is quietly and radically reshaping how they learn: **Synthetic Data**.

 Historically, AI platforms have relied on real world data.
 The only problem with that is corporate data is messy, incomplete, biased, and often too small to train AI systems.